Wage and Hour Laws in Utah | Current Utah Labor Laws

 Minimum Wage

 In Utah, the standard minimum wage is $7.25, on par with the federal minimum wage.
-The Utah Labor Commission may set the rate for minimum wage, but it cannot be a higher increase than the federal minimum wage in the Fair Labor Standards Act.
+The Utah Labor Commission may set the minimum wage rate, but it cannot be a higher increase than the federal minimum wage in the Fair Labor Standards Act.

 There are requirements the Utah Labor Commission must meet, including: